-Westvale Park follows the Early Years Framework and the National Curriculum, whilst teaching the Paragon Curriculum for the humanities.
+Westvale Park follows the Early Years Framework and the National Curriculum.

 Staff and children use our great spaces for outdoor learning.
 By committing to learning both inside and outside the classroom, Westvale Park can teach children that learning occurs everywhere, all the time.

 High-quality, outdoor learning experiences are proven to develop:

 We have a full-time forest school lead who ensures sessions are carefully woven into our curriculum.
 Children from nursery to year 6 receive a weekly session.
 Westvale children also enjoy looking after our garden patches and animals.

 The school’s interior matches the outdoor learning vision by offering calm, natural colours and textures and a range of spaces to offer optimal learning opportunities.
 This in turn supports our ‘Wellbeing and Promoting Positive Behaviour’ policy.